Teshuva: Repentance and Return

 I had not intended to include this in the list of prohibitions; after all, the Rambam [whom he follows by and large] had not included it.
-Then I reflected upon the matter in the morning and decided that indeed this was a very basic foundation in the fear of God and added it to the list.
+Then I reflected upon the matter in the morning and decided that indeed this was a very basic principle in fear of God and added it to the list."
 (Semag, end of the introduction to the prohibitions)

-Within the text of the book, he explains the normative content of this mitzva:
+Within the text of the book (lo ta'aseh 64), he explains the normative content of this mitzva:

 Here we have a specific prohibition of shikhecha.
-The transgressor has not necessarily forgotten about God altogether; he need not even have been meisiach daat from God.
+The transgressor has not necessarily forgotten about God altogether; he need not even have been meisiach da'at from God.
 Perhaps he thinks of Him regularly.
 But what does he think when contemplating God?
-How does he divide the credit between himself and God for his accomplishments, nay, for his very existence?
-To the extent that the division is incorrect, that he gives himself credit for all that he has achievedhe is a shokheach, he does not remember God, because he does not remember Him as the sustainer and provider for all human needs, nor does he remember Him as the ground and ultimate goal of human existence.
+How does he divide the credit between himself and God for his attainments, his accomplishments, nay, for his very existence?
+To the extent that the division is incorrect, that he gives himself credit for all that he has achieved -- he is a shokhe'ach, he does not remember God, because he does not remember Him as the sustainer and provider for all human needs, nor does he remember Him as the ground and ultimate goal of human existence.

 FORGETFULNESS AND PRIDE

 But the relation to pride exists also at a second level.
-If, on the one hand, it is pride in ones accomplishments that brings one to forget God, on the other hand, it is forgetting God which enables a person to be proud.
+If on the one hand, it is pride in one's accomplishments which brings one to forget God, on the other hand, it is forgetting God which enables a person to be proud.
 In this sense, shikhecha is not the result of pride, but results in pride.
-Where there is shikhecha, there are skewed priorities, a lack of perspective and narrowness of vision.
-These very often enable a person to distort the reality of his existence and the range and scope of his accomplishments.
+Where there is shikhecha, there is a lack of perspective, skewed priorities, and narrowness of vision.
+These very often enable a person to distort the reality of his own existence and the range and scope of his own accomplishments.

 As long as a person resides in a very narrow world, he imagines that he is successful, that he is eminent.
 He towers over contemporaries; he surpasses his peers.
 Indeed, he finds the thirst for fame gratifying, and he imagines that he has attained it.
-But, given a vision of greatness, one not only reestablishes priorities just how important that fame is within a wide worldbut one also attains a clearer perception of his real stature.
-So long as a person remains within a fairly narrow context, he imagines that he is a lamdan, a scholarhe might have a big shiur and people come to listenbut when confronted by the Shakh (Rabbi Shabtai Hakohen Rappaport, a seventeenth-century commentator on the Shulchan Arukh), one begins to get a much clearer appraisal of what genuine greatness is and therefore a more accurate appraisal of his own stature.
+But, given a vision of greatness, one not only reestablishes priorities -- just how important that fame is within a wide world -- but one also attains a clearer perception of what his real stature is.
+So long as a person remains within a fairly narrow context, he imagines that he is a lamdan, a scholar -- he might have a big shiur and people come to listen -- but when confronted by the Shakh (a commentator on the Shulchan Arukh), one begins to get a much clearer appraisal of what genuine greatness is and therefore a more accurate appraisal of what his own stature is.

 The vision of greatness is humbling.
-But, of course, what is most humbling is the vision of the ultimate, singular greatnessa vision of God.
-The Rambam, in a celebrated passage, speaks of the mitzvot of loving and fearing God:
+But of course what is most humbling is the vision of the ultimate, unique, singular greatness -- a vision of God.
+The Rambam, in a celebrated passage (Hilkhot Yesodei Ha-Torah 2:1), speaks of the mitzvot of loving and fearing God:

 FORGETTING SINAI AND TORAH